achyutde/achyutde/README.md

 - 👀 I’m interested in Data Mining and Visualization, see visualizations in Tableau on https://public.tableau.com/app/profile/achyut.de
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning Projects
-- 📫 How to reach me achyut.de@gmail.com
+- 📫 Reach me at achyut.de@gmail.com

 <!---
 achyutde/achyutde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.